- Supporters of Tahir ul Qadri wait for him to announce his next move

 Some Pakistanis, noting that Qadri served as a lawmaker in the early 2000s, when Gen. Pervez Musharraf was leading the country, have suggested he may be working on behalf of the military.

-Qadri maintains that he is simply seeking to ensure a corruption-free electoral process.
+Qadri denies those allegations and maintains he is simply seeking to ensure a corruption-free electoral process.

 The current government and opposition have both rejected his requests for a caretaker administration, insisting that nothing will stand in the way of timely elections and the democratic process.